-Report Ref Recommendation Class Agreed Action/ Comments Responsibility for Implementation Implementation Date Action Taken Account: Disputes s Receivable 2.2.6 Income should be clawed back from a service if a "Dispute" is not resolved within six months.
+Report Ref Recommendation Class Agreed Action/ Comments Responsibility for Implementation Implementation Date Action Taken Receivable - Comments mpiomornation Date Takon Disputes Income should be clawed back from a service if a "Dispute" is not resolved within six months.
 (Previous audit recommendation) LR The periodic dispute review process will be reviewed to ensure that all disputed invoices are followed up MD/LB Jun-23 Not Implemented.
-Not yet implemented due to the pressure on staff resource as a result of th ongoing issues with the Fusion system.
+Not yet implemented due to the pressures on staff resource as a result of the ongoing issues with the Fusion system.
 This action will be implemented as soon as is practically possible.
-Update 08/12/2023 : Since Fusion go-live April 2023 the pressure on the AF Team has remained unrelenting.
-The Dispute lists continue to be sent to Heads of Service and Service Area managers every month as ultimately it is the Servi Area responsibility to resolve thes disputes.
-However, the AR section has been unable to make progress in this area, choosing to prioritise the testing of correct functionality the raising of invoices, cash balancing, collection of Direct Debits, internal invoice admin requests, refunds and any debt recovery activities that we can fit above the Dispute Clawback process.
-It is still recognised as a important process and once we see a reduction in the pressures of the section the outstanding invoice disputes will be reviewed.
+Update 08/12/2023: Since Fusion go-live in April 2023 the pressure on the AR Team has remained unrelenting.
+The Dispute lists continue to be sent to Heads of Service and Service Area managers every month as ultimately it is the Service Area responsibility to resolve these disputes.
+However, the AR section has been unable to make progress in this area, choosing to prioritise the testing of correct functionality, the raising of invoices, cash balancing, collection of Direct Debits, internal invoice admin requests, refunds and any debt recovery activities that we can fit in above the Dispute Clawback process.
+It is still recognised as an important process and once we see a reduction in the pressures on the section the outstanding invoice disputes will be reviewed.
+Accounts Payable

-Duplicate and Erroneous Paym ients · · 1 2.4.4 a) lo Communications should be issued to all staff who have the ability to raise purchase orders, reminding them that the order should be raised in advance and not retrospectively.
+Duplicate and Erroneous Paym ents 244 a) to Communications should be issued to all staff who have the ability to raise purchase orders, reminding them that the order should be raised in advance and not retrospectively.
 In exceptional circumstances where Orders are raised retrospectively, sufficient checks should be undertaken to ensure payment has not already been made.
 (Previous Audit Recommendation) LR Agreed Neil Payne Sep-23 Partly implemented.
-Update 11/12/23 -Accounting Instruction - updated requesting PO' created i advance of goods and services ordered.
-Comms will be released shortly to staff. u) & 2.4.9 Services should also be reminded that when placing an order that it is raised using the correct supplier LR Agreed Neil Payne Sep-23 Partly implemented - Update 11/12/23 - will form part of above comms to be issued shortly. s over £50,000 · 2.8.3 It should be ensured that confirmation of checks undertaken by approving officers have been received prior to payments over £50k being submitted.
-LR Agreed Neil Payne Jun-23 Not implemented - NP needs review, as current process allow officers 24hours to approve fi after it has been transmitte Undertaking a review will requir resource from team ar Accountancy.
-Giving the low risk recommendation it is not a priority Unallocat ed Suppliers Credits on the System • •
+Update 11/12/23 -Accounting Instruction 4 updated requesting PO' created in advance of goods and services ordered.
+Comms will be released shortly to staff.
+2.4.4 a) to d) & 2.4.9 Services should also be reminded that when placing an order that it is raised using the correct supplier LR Agreed Neil Payne Sep-23 Partly implemented - Update 11/12/23 - will form part of above comms to be issued shortly.
+Payments over £50,000 It should be ensured that confirmation of checks undertaken by approving officers have been received prior to payments over £50k being submitted.
+LR Agreed Neil Payne Jun-23 Not implemented - NP needs to review, as current process allows officers 24hours to approve file after it has been transmitted Undertaking a review will require resource from team and Accountancy.
+Giving the low risk or recommendation it is not a priority.
+Unallocat ed Suppliers Credits on the System •